payal15r/Advance-Java/README.md

 4. Write a Java Servlet to print all the details of given Employee
 5. Write a servlet to demonstrate session tracking

+Tutorial-4 – JSP & JSTL
+1 Write a JSP page to print a multiplication table of a given number (Use of Scriplet, expression.)
+2 Write a JSP page to call a user defined function (Use of Declaration).
+3 Write a JSP page to authenticate user and display his result.
+4 Write a program to use a classical tag in a java server page.
+5 Write a JSP program using JSTL SQL taglib to display Employee details in tabular formby iterating through the database table 	student

 Tutorial-5 Java Server Faces
 1. Write a program for Facelets JSF Tags.